vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/vsphere/8.0/README.md

 This document includes regulatory compliance and security control identifiers from external sources as a convenience to end users.
 This does not constitute endorsement, in either direction.

 There is not a one-to-one mapping of product capabilities to third-party controls.
 A product capability, or set of capabilities, may be applicable to multiple controls.
 Conversely, a control may be satisfied with the use of multiple capabilities.

-Control identifier numbers have been included from the [Secure Controls Framework](https://securecontrolsframework.com/), version 2025.4, under the terms of the [Creative Commons Attribution-NoDerivatives 4.0 International Public License](https://creativecommons.org/licenses/by-nd/4.0/).
-No modifications have been made to the control identifier numbers under the terms of the license.

 ## VMware Appliances